Optimizing Doppler laser cooling protocols for quantum sensing with 3D ion crystals in a Penning trap: Cooling across the 2D-3D transition

 \subsection{Laser torque considerations}

-Since ions absorb perpendicular beam photons from a single direction, but emit them in a random direction, on average the beam exerts a torque on the crystal.
+Ideally, trapped ion crystals rotate in phase with the time-varying rotating wall potential.
+When this occurs, the ion motion in the rotating frame is minimized, which is key to the implementation of quantum sensing protocols.
+However, there exist physical effects which can cause the crystal to rotate relative to rotating wall.
+First, since ions absorb perpendicular beam photons from a single direction, but emit them in a random direction, on average the beam exerts a torque on the crystal.
 A sufficiently large value of $\delta$ results in a rotating wall which is strong enough to provide a restoring torque, such that the global rotation frequency of the crystal remains very close to $\omega_r$ during laser cooling.
 If $\delta$ is not sufficiently large, then the laser torque can cause the ion crystal to slip in the azimuthal direction.
 This phenomenon, known as slip-stick dynamics, has been observed experimentally in Penning trap ion crystals \cite{mitchell2001}.
 Over long time scales, discrete slips of the crystal lead to the global rotation frequency to deviate from $\omega_r$.
+Secondly, a crystal's rotation frequency can vary, even in the absence of cooling laser beams, if it's rocking mode is excited.
+The rocking mode consists of an azimuthal oscillation of the ion crystal's orientation in the rotating frame.
 In this section, we first study the effect of the rotating wall strength, $\delta$, on a crystal's potential energy.
 Next, we analyze the effect of $\delta$ on the confinement of ions in the rotating frame.

 To evaluate the effect of $\delta$ on the potential energy, we simulate laser cooling in a trap with $\delta=0.104$ for the cases of $\omega_r/2\pi = 220,400,$ and $700$ kHz.
 All other parameters are held fixed, although we again test a variety of $\Delta_{\perp}$ and $d$ values, and plot only the cooling results for the parameter pair which has the best potential energy cooling.
 These cooling results are illustrated as dotted lines in Fig.~\ref{fig5} and show that increasing $\delta$ can improve potential energy cooling.
+The reason for this improvement is not completely understood.
+However, we note that increasing $\delta$ does decrease the mode gap in the $\omega_r=2\pi\times 220$ kHz crystal from $\sim300$ kHz to $\sim200$ kHz.
+While this gap is still relatively large, this decrease may produce three-mode interactions.
+In the large $\delta$ crystal, the frequency of the first axial mode is only $\sim 16$ kHz greater than double the frequency of the last $\boldsymbol{E}\times\boldsymbol{B}$ mode (compared to $\sim124$ kHz in the small $\delta$ crystal).